不識玄旨 Not knowing the deep meaning of the Way

-This faith in the presence of God within our hearts must lead us to enter within ourselves, collecting our thoughts, and preventing their wandering.
-This is an effectual way of getting rid of distracting thoughts and of losing sight of outward things, in order to draw near to God, who can only be found in the secret place of our hearts, which is the sancta-sanctorum in which He dwells.
+This faith in the presence of God within our hearts must lead us to enter within ourselves, collecting our thoughts and preventing their wandering.
+This is an effective way of getting rid of distracting thoughts and of losing sight of outward things in order to draw near to God, who can only be found in the secret place of our hearts, which is the sancta-sanctorum in which He dwells.

-As a person who only chewed an excellent meat would not be nourished by it, although he would be sensible of its taste, unless he stopped chewing in order to swallow it; so when the affection is stirred, if we seek continually to stir it, we extinguish its fire, and thus deprive the soul of its nourishment.
+As a person who only chewed an excellent meat would not be nourished by it unless he stopped chewing in order to swallow it, so when the affection is stirred, if we seek continually to stir it, we extinguish its fire, and thus deprive the soul of its nourishment.
 We must swallow by a loving repose (full of respect and confidence) what we have chewed and tasted.
 This method is very necessary, and would advance the soul in a short time more than any other would do in several years.

 But as I said that the direct and principal exercise should be the sense of the presence of God, we must most faithfully recall the senses when they wander.